Do you need some new selfie ideas for your social media profile?

 There is nothing like a pair of sparkling eyes to make a selfie stand out.

-It’s all About Good Light
+4. Creative Selfies: It’s all About Good Light

-Also, remember to face the light instead of turning against it.
-For example if you are indoor you will face a window.
+- Also, remember to face the light instead of turning against it.
+For example, if you are indoor you will face a window.
 Put the source of light always in front of you.

-Do Something Interesting
+5. Do Something Interesting

 If it is a wildlife scene, step slightly to one side and point to the scene or a particular animal which is part of the image.

-Take a Classic Black and White Portrait
+6. Take a Classic Black and White Selfie

-Highlight the Place Your In
+7. Cute Selfies: Highlight the Place Your In

 Promoting a special service is easily achieved in the same way.
 So, before you jump on the Orient Express in Venice, make you take a photo of yourself standing in front of one of the carriages with Venice Simplon Orient Express written on it.

-Apply the Rule of Thirds
+8. Creative Selfies: Apply the Rule of Thirds

-Know Your Good Side
+9. The Secret of a Good Selfie: Know Your Good Side

 Otherwise, you can start snapping away and take countless images of yourself.
-When you have some time to yourself, sit down to study your selfies to find your good side.
+When you have some time, sit down and study your new selfies to find your good side.

 The next time you take a selfie, make sure you show off your good side.
 This is important if you are promoting beauty or skincare products, and fashion.

-Try Different Angles
+10. Selfie Ideas: Try Different Angles

 Take a look at how Sorelle Amore a professional Instagrammer and YouTuber has perfected the art of self-portraiture in this video.

-Knowing how to post for selfies is a bit of an art form.
+Knowing how to post for creative selfies is a bit of an art form.
 There are many selfie ideas that can make different types of selfie poses more interesting.

-Play around with different ideas and poses, experiment with different light conditions and backgrounds, but most importantly don’t forget to have fun with it!
+Practice with different ideas and poses, experiment with different light conditions and backgrounds, but most importantly don’t forget to have fun with it!